 I am quite used to traveling and setting up at a new place very frequently so this wasn’t new for me.
 I am quite glad that my son has started liking his new school and is well settled.

-Last week before we moved I baked this traditional cake from Orissa, “Poda” means brunt and “Pitha” refers to cake.
+Now the week before we moved, I baked a traditional cake from Orissa, “Poda” means brunt and “Pitha” refers to cake.
 Basically the ingredients are not the usual plain flours but rice and lentils.
 Surprisingly this divine cake had never caught my attention until recently when my mom mentioned about it.
 My curiosity rose and it was a must on my baking list.

 This cake is a unique combination of fiery pepper blended with aromatic cardamoms and crushed subtle ginger.
 Since this cake is always part of our festivals and offered to god, so it is absolutely vegetarian (free of eggs too).